m8ttyB/secretmustache/source/posts/2013/06/mozillians-redesign.rst

 We plan on keep this test cycle open from XXX to XXX.

-We are really appreciate your enthusiasm and help with making the the community phonebook better.
+We really appreciate your enthusiasm and help with making the the community phonebook better.
 This fully a community initiative and wouldn't exist without you.
 If you have questions or simply want to say hello reach out in IRC
 - `#mozwebqa`_ or `#commtools`_ - and introduce yourself.
 Myself or another